eclipse/kiso-testing/docs/introduction/integration_test.rst

 - suite_id : current test suite identification number
 - case_id : current test case identification number (optional for test suite setup and teardown)
 - aux_list : list of used auxiliaries

-Based on Message Protocol, users can configure the maximum time (in seconds) used to wait for a report.
-This "timeout" is configurable for each available fixtures :

-- setup_timeout : the maximum time (in seconds) used to wait for a report during setup execution (optional)
-- run_timeout : the maximum time (in seconds) used to wait for a report during test_run execution (optional)
-- teardown_timeout : the maximum time (in seconds) used to wait for a report during teardown execution (optional)

-.. note:: by default those timeout values are set to 10 seconds.

 In order to link the architecture requirement to the test, an additional reference can be added into the test_run decorator: